Lukega13/Lukega13/README.md

 ### 👋 I'm an 20 years old student thirsty for knowledge

 👶🏻 From Uberlândia - MG (Brazil)

+👨‍⚕️ Future Dr. Lucas (Dentist)

+👨‍💻 And a Software Engineer

+👯 Looking to collaborate with others and for a job 🤣

 🌱 Never stop learning

-👯 Looking to collaborate with others and for a job 🤣
+🙏 Please be patient, I've just get started

 👾 Never stop playing

-🙏 Please be patient, I've just get started

 🎧 Don't stop me now

 👊 Be my guest!

-👨‍⚕️ Future Dr. Lucas (Dentist)

 <br/>